Han Sun-hwa: 2004–2008: Career beginnings, higher education and challenges

 Since then, Han began auditioning for various recording companies; she entered the S.M.
 Entertainment Youth Trainee Program but was eliminated.
 In 2004, Han started auditioning at companies besides singing competitions.
 In 2005, she became a finalist on a talent show called Superstar Survival along with 2PM's Taecyeon, Lee Junho and Chansung.
 During the show, Han received vocal and acting training; however, she was eliminated in the fifth episode and went back to Busan.

 Following her setback, Han went back to being an ordinary high school student.
 She was later admitted to the Department of Musical Theatre at the Paekche Institute of the Arts.
-A few days before the college entrance ceremony, she got a call from an agent who watched Superstar Survival and became a trainee in TS Entertainment.
-While training, she faced difficulty balancing her education and training, and eventually took an extended leave of absence from the university, which she continues to maintain.
+A few days before the college entrance ceremony, an agent who had seen her in Superstar Survival contacted her, and she later became a trainee at TS Entertainment.
+As a trainee, she struggled to balance her education with her demanding training schedule, eventually taking an extended leave of absence from the university.